blawabar/wp-blog-parser/README.md

 ## About the project

-This application fetches and displays list of posts from a WordPress blog.
+This application fetches and displays list of posts from a selected WordPress blog.

 ### Seach form

-Using a formular user has the ability to provide following search criteria like:
+Using a search form user has the ability to provide following search criteria like:

 1. domain name,
 2. search phrase,